 (I believe that GetInputState() is a GetQueueStatus(QS_HOTKEY Or QS_KEY Or QS_MOUSEBUTTON))

 With these constants you can create your own GetInputState function that fits your needs.
 For example you can create a custom function that issues DoEvents when it’ll detects not only a Keyboard or Mouse Key input, but also a WM_PAINT signal.
+Why’s that? ‘cause in your loop you might need to update the screen so you must let your custom function process the specific signal.

 Look at this :